 ASTRI is one of the very few R&D institutions in the world with management processes that adhere to the ISO 9001:2008 standards.
 The four essential objectives for ASTRI’s ISO-based management system are Transparency, Speed, User-friendliness and Governance.

-To exercise effective, good corporate governance, an internal audit team reporting to the Audit Committee of the Board of Directors (Board) was established in 2007 to assist the Board by providing it with information and assurance on internal management controls and observations on major control inadequacies.
+To efficiently exercise good corporate governance, an Internal Audit Department (IAD) under the Audit Committee was set up in 2003 to assist the Board by providing it with information and assurance on internal management controls.

 As required by the Corporate Governance Manual, the Internal Audit Department carries out annual audits to meet coverage requirements specified by the Audit Committee in accordance with the determined priorities.